YachtChat/YachtChat/wiki/docs/02-Space/02-Space.md

 - **[remove a user](ManageSpaceMembers)**
 - **[set user rights](ManageSpaceMembers)**

-This website is under construction.
-If you have urgent questions, please contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).
+If you have urgent questions, please feel free to contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).